minio/docs/source/operations/install-deploy-manage/expand-minio-tenant.rst

          Replace ``TENANT-NAME`` and ``TENANT-NAMESPACE`` with the name and namespace of the Tenant respectively.
          You can use ``helm list -n TENANT-NAMESPACE`` to validate the Tenant name.

-You can use the ``watch kubectl get all -n TENANT-NAMESPACE`` to monitor the progress of expansion.
+You can use the ``kubectl get events -n TENANT-NAMESPACE --watch`` to monitor the progress of expansion.
 The MinIO Operator updates services to route connections appropriately across the new nodes.
 If you use customized services, routes, ingress, or similar Kubernetes network components, you may need to update those components for the new pod hostname ranges.